VALUATION HIGHLIGHTS

 Oncology to see slower growth

-Roche's personalized healthcare and focus on cancer treatment have made it a leader in the oncology segment.
+Roche's personalized healthcare and focus on cancer treatment have made it a key player in the oncology segment.
 It has a dedicated R&D and a range of pipeline drugs in addition to its highly successful products already available in the market.
 Most of its pipeline drugs could potentially be very commercially successful and would help the company maintain its market leadership position.
 That said, the biosimilar competition for its older drugs will weigh on the segment revenue growth over the next few years.

 KEY TRENDS